Tinder/GitQuery/README.md

 # branch - only this branch will be cloned/pulled, there the sha values below must be in master
 branch: master
 # Indicate the sha (in remote/branch) for each proto file that we want to have models generated for.
-# The structure of the definitions matches the directory structure of the remote repo.
+# The structure of `files` matches the directory structure of the remote repo.
-definitions:
+files:
   README.md: d654b510d2689e8ee56d23d03dff2be742737f86
   definitions:
     user.proto: 42933446d0321958e8c12216d04b9f0c382ebf1b